-Backdoors discovered in dozens of WordPress plugins affecting thousands
+Backdoors discovered in dozens of WordPress plugins affecting thousands of websites

 Original: Someone planted backdoors in dozens of WordPress plug-ins used in thousands of websites